1841 OC-4

 1. Perfect die.

 OC-4 is found with both reverse die states.
+This die marriage is usually seen with a small counterclockwise die rotation of about 5 degrees.

 Photo credits:

-Obverse 2: NGC AU55, from the Osburn-Cushing reference.
+Obverse 2: 1841 NGC AU55: from the Osburn-Cushing reference collection.

 Copyright © 2015-2021, by Dick Osburn and Brian Cushing, All rights reserved.